fahmidur/vpnh/README.md

 ## IPv6 Notes

-Many VPN providers do not properly handle IPv6 which can result leaks.
-Test for leaks using `ipleak.net`.
+Many VPN providers do not properly handle IPv6 which can result in leaks.

 In most cases it is recommended to disable IPv6 entirely with:
 ```
 sysctl -w net.ipv6.conf.all.disable_ipv6=1
 ```

+The website [ipleak.net](ipleak.net) is useful for testing leaks.

 ## Recommended VPN Providers